God of War (2018 video game): Sequel

-Following God of War's announcement in mid-2016, Barlog confirmed that it would not be Kratos' last game.
+Following God of War's announcement in mid-2016, Barlog confirmed that it would not be Kratos's last game.
 He also said that after the Norse era, future games could see the series tackling Egyptian or Maya mythology, and although the 2018 installment focused on Norse mythology, it alluded to the fact there are other mythologies co-existing in the world.
 Barlog also said he liked the idea of having different directors for each game, as had happened with the Greek era, and that although he might not direct another God of War, he would still be at Santa Monica to work on future games.

 A sequel, God of War Ragnarök, was officially announced at the PlayStation 5 Showcase event in September 2020 and was originally scheduled to be released in 2021.
 However, the game was delayed, in part, due to the COVID-19 pandemic, and released worldwide on November 9, 2022, for both the PlayStation 4 and PlayStation 5, marking the first cross-gen release in the series.
-Barlog stepped down as game director and became a producer and creative director while Eric Williams, who had worked on every previous game in the series, assumed the role of game director.
+Barlog stepped down as game director and became a producer and creative director, while Eric Williams, who had worked on every previous game in the series, assumed the role of game director.
 Taking place three years after the 2018 installment, Ragnarök concluded the Norse era of the series.